National FFA Organization: Traditions

-FFA structure
+Structure

 FFA is represented at several different levels across the nation; FFA administration may change from state to state.
 The basic levels are the national level, serving all of the United States of America, Puerto Rico and the U.S. Virgin Islands; the state level, serving an individual state association; and the chapter level, serving a school or set of schools in an area.
 By definition, there can be three types of chapters at the secondary level, they are middle for middle school, junior for ninth grade and senior which can be either tenth through twelfth or ninth through twelfth depending on the school.
 Other levels include districts, sub districts, sections, regions, areas, and federations.

 FFA was created to serve high school students and has moved into middle schools where membership may begin as early as age 12, allowing members to become active earlier and stay active longer.
 Each chapter is chartered as part of the state association and national organization.
-Collegiate chapters exist as well.